maxmind/GeoIP2-dotnet/index.md

 your database, passing it the IP address you want to look up.

-If the lookup succeeds, the method call will return a response class for the GeoIP lookup.
+If the lookup succeeds, the method call will return a response class for the GeoIP2 lookup.
 This class in turn contains multiple model classes, each of which represents part of the data returned by the database.

 We recommend reusing the `DatabaseReader` object rather than creating a new